 However, there are a few points to quibble over.
 Without going into fingerprints and other forensic evidence to complicate it, the screenplay is straight to the point of being simplistic and sometimes convenient too.

 After all the independence, piano playing and a vague reference to an NGO, Supriya inexplicably becomes a stay-at-home housewife making parathas.

 But the positives are far more.
-Yami Gautamh as a role where she doesn’t go beyond looking pretty.
-It’s therefore a superb solo act by Hrithik Roshan who gives Rohan the Koi Mil Gaya brand of clean innocence before he turns into a man whose wife must get the justice the system couldn’t give her.
+Yami Gautam as a role where she doesn’t go beyond looking pretty.
+It’s, therefore, a superb solo act by Hrithik Roshan who gives Rohan the Koi Mil Gaya brand of clean innocence before he turns into a man whose wife must get the justice the system couldn’t give her.